ddbj/www/_ddbj/pseudohaplotype-e.md

 If the raw DRA sequencing data contain both pseudohaplotypes, create a BioProject for DRA apart from those for assemblies.
 If the DRA data are derived from the same sample for the assemblies, use the same BioSample.

+When more than one pseudohaplotype dataset exist (e.g. three pseudohaplotype datasets of species A, B and C), create a common umbrella project and group each primary projects.

 {% include image.html url="submission/pseudohaplotype.jpg" caption="Pseudohaplotype data submission" class="w600" %}